freeplane/docs/introduction.md

 * UI is very dated (if you can help us improve this, please contact us!)
 * No mobile client (Freeplane API now supports mind maps as an event stream; if you want to help us develop a mobile client, please contact us!)
 * Does not currently support real-time online collaborative editing (if you want to help us develop this capability, please contact us!)
 * Does not support as wide a variety of layouts as some other programs, such as flowcharts, org-charts, and Gantt chart.
-Current users have not seemed to need these, but we are open to developing them if the community supports it.
+We are open to developing these features if users identify them as needed.

 Until recently, Freeplane has had one other significant disadvantage: documentation that was completely inadequate for conveying its immense functionality.
 Freeplane can do so much, and gives the user so many options, that it can be overwhelming.
 This documentation site is our ongoing attempt to address this concern!